MaciejNET/PaintQt/README.md

 ## Overview

-PaintQt is a Qt C++ desktop application that allows users to draw basic shapes like rectangles, lines and circles.
-It also supports color picker, save and load file, undo/redo and clen canvas.
+PaintQt is a Qt C++ desktop application that allows users to draw basic shapes like rectangles, lines, circles and add text to canvas.
+It also supports color picker, save and load file, undo/redo and clean canvas.

 ## Running the Application